Dark Energy from Inspiraling in Field Space: Inspiraling solution with

 \subsection{Late-time behavior}

 In the previous subsection, we established the existence of a solution of the equations of motion, satisfying the ansatz (\ref{om}).
-To realize a two-field dark energy model, in the vein of \cite{ASSV}, this solution should have a large dimensionless turning rate $\Omega/H$ for an unlimited amount of time.
+To realize a two-field dark energy model, in the vein of the type discussed in Section \ref{DE_lt}, this solution should have a dimensionless turning rate $\Omega/H >\!\!> 1$ for a large or unlimited amount of time.
 Interestingly, we do not need the explicit form of the function $\varphi (t)$\,, in order to show that $\Omega/H$ behaves in this manner.

 To begin with, let us observe that the minimum of the scalar potential (\ref{Vs}) is at $\varphi = 0$\,.
 Therefore, all solutions compatible with (\ref{Vs}) should tend, with time, to the center of field space.
 Thus, the large-$t$ limit corresponds to small $\varphi$\,.
 In addition, (\ref{ph_d}) allows us to rewrite $\Omega (t)$ and $H (t)$ as functions of $\varphi$\,.
 Indeed, the expression for the turning rate (\ref{Om_f}), with (\ref{om}) substituted, is: \be \Omega \,\, = \,\frac{f^{1/2}(\varphi) \,\, \omega \,\, \pd_{\varphi} V (\varphi)}{\dot{\varphi}^2 \,+ \,f(\varphi) \,\omega^2} \,\,\, . \ee Substituting (\ref{ph_d}), together with (\ref{fs})-(\ref{Vs}), into (\ref{Hf}) and (\ref{Om}), we obtain $H = H (\varphi)$ and $\Omega = \Omega (\varphi)$, respectively.
 Taking the limit $\varphi \rightarrow 0$ in these functions, we find: \be H^2 \, \rightarrow \, \frac{1}{3} C_V - \frac{4}{9} \omega^2 + {\cal O} (\varphi^2) \ee and \be \Omega^2 \, \rightarrow \, \omega^2 + {\cal O} (\varphi^2) \,\,\, . \ee Hence, at late times we have: \be \left( \frac{\Omega}{H} \right)^2 \, \rightarrow \, \frac{9 \omega^2}{3 C_V - 4 \omega^2} + {\cal O} (\varphi^2) \,\,\, . \ee Clearly, one can obtain as large a dimensionless turning rate as desired by choosing suitably the arbitrary constants $C_V$ and $\omega$, in a manner consistent with (\ref{CvO}).